The Pre-1971 Norton Commando was fitted (like many bikes of the era) with a Wipac handlebar switch.

 These switches are available from our friends at Andover Norton

 I made a wiring diagram that shows the new Tricon switch on the original Pre-1971 wiring diagram.
+Note the unused red button (brown wire) is not connected to anything.

 Hopefully this will be helpful.